kristopolous/DRR/indycast.net/md/about.md

 > The record for upping a server from a fresh install is in <a href=images/record.png>23.87 seconds</a>.

-Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ... geez, I hate that.
+Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ...
 No, none of that nonsense here.

 In fact, I've created a user-story for a would-be administrator.
 Every interaction with a computer should be a thought-out interface.